Goodbye, Chevy Volt: In the age of Tesla, GM retires its hybrid electric car

 GM still has electric dreams: As the AP reports, it is fighting to keep the consumer tax credit that can make electric cars, like its $36,000 plug-in Chevy Bolt, more affordable at a time when competition from other electric vehicle makers is heating up.

-The headline of this post has been updated to more accurately reflect that the Volt is a hybrid vehicle.
+The headline of this post has been updated to more accurately reflect that the Volt is a hybrid vehicle, and not its first electric car.